Stop Doing These 4 Things if You Want To Be Happier

 Do you ever beat yourself up by saying things like “my life is great, what is wrong with me? why can’t I just be happy?” and “why can’t I just be grateful and enjoy my life?”

 The longing doesn’t go away.
 We ache for something more.
-Perhaps you wonder if there is anything else – maybe this is it?
-Maybe you should just accept your life as it is — it’s not that bad, right?
+Perhaps you wonder if there is anything else – "maybe this is it?
+Are the best years behind me?
+Should I just accept my life as it is? —it’s not that bad, right?"

 FOUR THINGS YOU MUST STOP DOING TO FIND HAPPINESS